About The Developer

 We have an onsite maintenance team based in Forres to manage Berry Burn already, however the biggest opportunity to bring local jobs is during the construction phase.

+Statkraft always endeavours to be a good neighbour and when bringing new investment to the community, we look at how we can share the economic value of our projects.
+As such, we are talking to business groups such as Highlands and Islands Enterprise and the Moray Chamber of Commerce to understand the mutual benefits of using local suppliers.
 We think local suppliers nearest to our projects deserve to benefit first and foremost.
-Please contact us if you are a local company interested in being a supplier, or if you would like to suggest a company we could contact.
+Please fill in the supplier registration form if you are a local company interested in being a supplier, or if you would like to suggest a company we could contact.

 We would like to hear your ideas as to how our project can foster economic enterprise.